How We Can Help

 The Importance of Sound Socio-economic Assessment

-The aim of an EIA is to protect the receiving environment by ensuring that consenting authorities are aware of the likely or potential significant effects of a project or development.
-This enables consenting authorities to take such effects into account during the consenting process.
-An EIA can also ensure the public are in a position to participate in the decision-making process concerning developments that have the potential to impact them.
+The aim of an EIA is to protect the receiving environment by ensuring consenting authorities are aware of the likely or potential significant effects of a project or development.
+This enables consenting authorities to take such effects into consideration during the process.

-The topic of socio-economics often forms a key part of the ES – it is one of the few topics that can demonstrate significant beneficial effects resulting from a project or development.
-This frequently means there is scope to discuss enhancements of such beneficial effects, which acts as a counterweight to the need to mitigate the negative effects assessed under many other topics.
+The topic of socio-economics often forms a key part of the Environmental Statement – it is one of the few topics that can demonstrate significant beneficial effects resulting from a project or development.

-Our Approach
+Our Approach to Environmental Impact Assessments

 - Baseline environment: we compile a comprehensive profile of the study area’s socio-economic conditions.
-Whilst being mindful of ensuring any information included is relevant to the assessment, receptors typically covered include: population; jobs; economic performance; skills; impact sectors; housing; education; health; and other local services and conditions.
+Whilst being mindful of ensuring any information included is relevant to the assessment, receptors typically covered include population, jobs, economic performance, skills, impact sectors, housing, education, health, and other local services and conditions.

 - Assessment: we then conduct a transparent, evidence-based assessment to identify any significant effects.
 This will include consideration of cumulative effects, taking into account the development of other schemes which may impact on the same receiving environment.

-Throughout our approach we draw on best practice guidance, and work with clients to assess the best available information, ensuring an appropriate level of detail to meet the needs of clients and the requirements of consenting authorities.
+Throughout our approach we draw on best practice guidance and work with clients to assess the best available information, ensuring an appropriate level of detail to meet the needs of clients and the requirements of consenting authorities.

 HJA was appointed to deliver a socio-economics EIA chapter as part of an Environmental Statement for a residential-led mixed-use development at the Toad’s Hole Valley development site in Hove.
 Our work contributed to the successful approval of the new scheme in May 2022.